JazSingh/Slides-INFOMAS/slides.md

 Where $a$ and $b$ are the agents participating in transaction $i$.
 Value $v \in [-1, +1]$ is the rating given by agent $a$ to agent $b$ regarding regarding topic $c$ (e.g. quality, honesty).

+. . .

 These ratings are stored in the agent's local database.

-. . .
+This similar to the Regret model.

 Since ratings become outdated over time, an agent only stores the latest $H$ transactions it gave to other agents.